 (B) All Other Applications.
-Applications that involve a §501(c)(3) or (4) nonprofitGeneral Partner or Owner must submit an IRS determination letter which states that the nonprofit organization has been determined by the Internal Revenue Service to be tax-exempt under §501(c)(3) or (4) of the Code; and the Nonprofit Participation exhibit as provided in the Application.
+Applications that involve a §501(c)(3) or (4) nonprofit, housing finance corporation or public facility corporation as the General Partner or Owner must submit an IRS determination letter which states that the nonprofit organization has been determined by the Internal Revenue Service to be tax-exempt under §501(c)(3) or (4) of the Code; and the Nonprofit Participation exhibit as provided in the Application.
 If the Application involves a nonprofit that is not exempt from taxation under §501(c)(3) or (4) of the Code, then they must disclose in the Application the basis of their nonprofit status.
+Housing finance corporations or public facility corporations that do not have such IRS determination letter shall submit documentation evidencing creation under Chapter 394 of the Texas Local Government Code and corresponding citation for an exemption from taxation.

-(15) Site Design and Development Feasibility Report.
-This report, compiled by the Applicant or Third Party Consultant, and prepared in accordance with this paragraph, which reviews site conditions and development requirements of the Development and Development Site, is required for any New Construction, Reconstruction or Adaptive Reuse Development.
-(A) Executive Summary as aas a narrative overview of the Development in sufficient detail that would help a reviewer of the Application better understand the site, the site plan, off site requirements (including discussion of any seller contributions or reimbursements), any other unique development requirements, and their impact on Site Work and Off Site Construction costs.
-The summary should contain a general statement regarding the level of due diligence that has been done relating to site development (including discussions with local government development offices).
-Additionally, the overview should contain a summary of zoning requirements, subdivision requirements, property identification number(s) and millage rates for all taxing jurisdictions, development ordinances, fire department requirements, site ingress and egress requirements, building codes, and (viii) local design requirements impacting the Development (include website links but do not attach copies of ordinances).
-Careful focus and attention should be made regarding any atypical items materially impacting costs or the successful and timely execution of the Development plan.
-The report must also include the following statement, “all persons who have a property interest in this report hereby acknowledge that the Department may publish the full report on the Department’s website, release the report in response to a request for public information and make other use of the report as authorized by law.”
+(15) Feasibility Report.
+This report, compiled by the Applicant or Third Party Consultant, and prepared in accordance with this paragraph, which reviews site conditions and development requirements of the Development and Development Site, is required and must meet all of the criteria provided in subparagraphs (A) to (F) of this paragraph.

+(A) For all Applications, careful focus and attention should be made regarding any atypical items materially impacting costs or the successful and timely execution of the Development plan.
+The report must also include the following statement, “any person signing this Report acknowledges that the Department may publish the full report on the Department’s website, release the report in response to a request for public information and make other use of the report as authorized by law.”

+(B) An Executive Summary must provide a narrative overview of the Development in sufficient detail that would help a reviewer of the Application better understand the site, the site plan, off site requirements (including discussion of any seller contributions or reimbursements), any other unique development requirements, and their impact on Site Work and Off- Site Construction costs.
+It should specifically describe any atypical or unusual factors that will impact site design or costs.

+(C) The Report should contain a general statement regarding the level of due diligence that has been done relating to site development (including discussions with local government development offices).
+Where ordinances or similar information is required, provide website links rather than copies of the ordinance.
+Additionally, it should contain

+(i) a summary of zoning requirements,

+(ii)subdivision requirements,

+(iii) property identification number(s) and millage rates for all taxing jurisdictions,

+(iv)development ordinances,

+(v) fire department requirements,

+(vi) site ingress and egress requirements,

+(vii) building codes, and local design requirements impacting the Development. ,

-(B) Survey as defined by the Texas Society of Professional Surveyors in their Manual of Practice for Land Surveying in Texas (Category 1A - Land Title Survey or Category 1B - Standard Land Boundary Survey).
+(D) Survey as defined by the Texas Society of Professional Surveyors in their Manual of Practice for Land Surveying in Texas (Category 1A - Land Title Survey or Category 1B - Standard Land Boundary Survey).
 Surveys may not be older than 24 months from the beginning of the Application Acceptance Period.
-Applications proposing noncontiguous single family scattered sites are not required to submit surveys or plats at Application, but this information may be requested during the Real Estate Analysis review.

-(C) Preliminary site plan prepared by the civil engineer with a statement that the plan materially adheres to all applicable zoning, site development, and building code ordinances.
+(E) Preliminary site plan prepared by the civil engineer with a statement that the plan materially adheres to all applicable zoning, site development, and building code ordinances.
 The site plan must identify all structures, site amenities, parking spaces and driveways, topography (using either existing seller topographic survey or U.S. Geological Survey (USGS)/other database topography), site drainage and detention, water and waste water utility tie-ins, general placement of retaining walls, set-back requirements, and any other typical or locally required items.
 Off-site improvements required for utilities, detention, access or other requirement must be shown on the site plan or ancillary drawings.